 To communicate essential information to students, the program may schedule class and/or all student meetings during the academic year.
 When scheduled, these meetings are required.
-Meeting dates and times would be scheduled at least one week in advance and typically take place on Tuesdays between 12pm and 1pm CT.
+Meeting dates and times would be scheduled at least one week in advance and typically take place on Tuesdays between 12pm and 1pm CT in the Fall and Thursdays between 12:50pm and 1:30pm CT in the Spring.
 Students must attend unless they have an excused absence approved by the program leadership-see Section 6 of this handbook.

-Email Communication
+Communication Expectations